saltlas/cs331/README.md

 Project - A Concert Booking Service
 ==========
+This is a clone of the project I completed for CS331 in a group of 3.
+Below is the original README.

 The aim of this project is to build a Web service for concert booking.